 Dual combo port is the two Ethernet interfaces on the device panel correspond to the two different port views.
 The user can switch the status of the two ports on the optical or electrical port view.
 However, the dual combo interface can only be a Layer 2 Ethernet interface.

 The combo interface has an electrical port and an optical port.
 The electrical port and its corresponding optical port are logically multiplexed.
 The RJ45 Ethernet ports are usually used for connecting switches closer than 100m apart, while SFP ports are for longer fiber connections according to the fiber types.
-You can choose which one to use according to your actual network requirements.
+The obvious merit of combo interface is that you still have more flexibility in terms of choosing your network connectivity type without taking up too much space.
+For 3900-24F4S, you can plug a CAT5/6 cable into the device directly without having to purchase a separate GLC-T copper SFP.

 SFP port (small form-factor hot-pluggable interface)，also called mini-GBIC port, is designed for Gigabit data transmission.
 The SFP ports can support both copper and optical links.
 Regardless of the optical port or electrical port link, the only difference is the physical layer.
 When copper SFP module is inserted in the SFP port, Ethernet copper cables (Cat5/Cat5e/Cat6) are usually deployed for data transmission.
 And fiber SFP module and LC patch cable are needed for fiber optic transmission over longer distance.